helixDATA996/Plant-Gene-Copilot-MCP-server/README.md

 PGCopilot's conversational agent interface is deployed on **Dify** (version 1.16.1, <https://github.com/langgenius/dify>), an open-source platform for building and operating LLM-based applications through a graphical, no-code interface.
 In PGCopilot, Dify serves as the agent frontend that hosts the conversational workflow and registers the MCP tools provided by this repository (`mcp_server.py`), enabling end users to query plant-genomics databases through natural language without writing code.
 The hosted agent interface is available at <https://web.plantgenecopilot.top/>.

-Because the agent frontend (Dify) and the MCP tool layer (this repository) are decoupled, PGCopilot is defined as a **tool-layer + prompt framework that is independent of the underlying LLM**; any model supported by Dify can be used as the reasoning backbone.
+ PGCopilot is defined as a tool-layer + prompt framework that is independent of both the underlying LLM and the specific client.
+It can be used with Dify as well as any other MCP-compatible client, and any model supported by the client can serve as the reasoning backbone.
 For the benchmark reported in the manuscript we used DeepSeek-V3.2 as an example backbone model.

 ## Benchmark & Reproducibility